khalidbelhadj/interpreter/README.md

 ### Loops

 Loops are done using the `while` and `for` keywords.
 The `for` keyword is used to iterate over a range of numbers.
-Iterators would be cool in the future.
+Use the `#range` directive to iterate over a specified range.
+If a single argument is provided, the iteration goes from 0 to the value, if two are provided then it goes from the first to the second.

 ```
 while x < 10 {